 James Madison and General Henry Knox, however, were eventually able to persuade Washington to attend the Convention.
 As strong believers in a more national system of government, each believed that Washington needed to play a central role because of the great trust and respect he had accumulated during the War.
 With Madison's skillful personal courting, Washington agreed to attend.

 The Convention met in Independence Hall through a typically hot and steamy Philadelphia summer.
 The delegates' sweltering was heightened by their decision to meet in secret and to seal the windows shut.
 As the delegates argued Washington observed, while sitting on a tall wooden chair on an elevated platform in front.
 Wearing his old military uniform, Washington participated little in the debates, seeing his function as nonpartisan, to maintain or restore order when debate became too boisterous.
 The role perfectly fit Washington's dignified, discreet nature.
 Washington intervened infrequently, and mostly to vote for or against the various proposed articles.
-When not in session, Washington toured the city accompanied by his slaves.
+When not in session, Washington toured the city accompanied by his enslaved workers.
 To avoid the crowds' emotions and staring, he often ventured out early in the morning.

 While the Convention was intended merely to revise the Articles of Confederation, the objective of its leaders was to create a new government.
 One vigorous debate surrounded whether the government's executive should be a single person or a board of three.
-Eventually a clear majority voted for a single executive based on the knowledge that Washington would probably be the first President.
+Eventually, a clear majority voted for a single executive based on the knowledge that Washington would probably be the first President.
 As a result, the presidency was written with Washington's honor and patriotism in mind, permitting him to define more clearly the office once he was elected.
 After the Convention, Washington's strong support convinced many to vote in favor of ratification.

 William P. Kladky, Ph.D.